-~Caroline Hartley, Class of 2019, Special Education/Adapted Curriculum
+~Claire Cassell, Class of 2024, Special Education/Adapted Curriculum

 The education program at High Point University has long been recognized for its excellence throughout North Carolina and the eastern United States.
 Our program is based within the liberal arts tradition; it is rigorous, field-centered and highly personalized.
 The teacher education programs at High Point University meet the requirements of both the National Council for the Accreditation of Teacher Education (NCATE) and the North Carolina State Board of Education.